shijiew555/ReconRaptor/docs/design-doc.md

 ```

 **Step 2: DBSCAN Clustering for Suspicious Log Identification**
 The filtered logs are then processed using a DBSCAN clustering model to separate suspicious logs from legitimate ones.
-The model clusters logs into 24 groups based on similarity, and the top 3 groups with the highest percentage of error codes are selected as suspicious.
+The model clusters logs into 24 groups based on similarity, and the top 3 groups with the following indicators are selected as suspicious:
+- Highest percentage of error codes
+- Highest average number of different APIs that each user accessed
+- Least average number of source IP address overlap with rest of the logs for each user
+- Least average number of user-agent overlap with rest of the logs for each user
+- Least average number of OS overlap with rest of the logs for each user

 **Clustering Implementation Details:**
 - **Model Source**: The DBSCAN clustering model is part of the open-source LogAI project, with clustering demo available at: https://github.com/salesforce/logai/tree/main?tab=readme-ov-file#log-clustering